leomerida15/supabase-kit-react/README.md

 - enabled — Flag to enable/disable the query execution.

-- configObj — Additional configuration for the query.
+- where — condition by where how in, is, eq, neq, filter, etc.

 ```typescript
 'use client';